Fudan-iGEM/2023-wiki/docs/src/description.md

 ### Challenges & Proposed Resolutions

 1. **Water Source**: Our biofilm requires basic water for growth, and the prevalent ice on Mars could provide this.
-However, it would need to be melted and sprinkled on our biofilm ― this calls for integrated heating and hydration devices.
+However, it would need to be melted and sprayed on our biofilm ― this calls for integrated heating and hydration devices.
 2. **Reactive Compound Risk**: The intense UV and X-ray radiation on Mars turns ions into highly reactive compounds, including toxic perchlorate salts.
 An approach that reduces percholate[^28] within the biofilm could pave the way to a sustainable terrestrial ecosystem.
 3. **Osmotic Pressure Barrier**: Lastly, our biofilm must endure excessive osmotic pressure, requiring it to accumulate osmotic solutes within the microbial cytoplasm.

-### **Opportunities for Enhancement**
+### **Opportunities for Improvement**

-We envision the following enhancements for our biofilm:
+We envision the following for our biofilm:

 1. **Iron-Oxidizing Bacteria Integration**: